Chapter 12. Semi-Diplomatic Transcriptions: Features Unique to Manuscript Playbooks

 Useful resources on manuscript drama and dramatic paratexts in general include:

-Purkiss, James.
-Shakespeare and Manuscript Drama: Canon, Collaboration and Text
+Purkis, James.
+Shakespeare and Manuscript Drama: Canon, Collaboration, and Text.
+Cambridge UP, 2016.
+WSB aaaf896.

 Long, William.